NASD Kicks Off Mediation Settlement Month; Lower Mediation Prices for October

-In the past seven years, parties have used the mediation process in over 7,000 cases with, approximately 80 percent resulting in a settlement between the parties.
-A recent survey reported that 92 percent of the individuals resolving disputes through mediation reported satisfaction with NASD staff and 90 percent reported satisfaction with their mediator.
+In the past eight years, parties have used the mediation process in over 8,500 cases, with approximately 80 percent resulting in a settlement between the parties.
+A recent survey reported that 92 percent of the individuals resolving disputes through mediation stated that they would use the NASD mediation process in the future.

-Interested parties can view the interactive map of available mediation locations on the NASD Web site at http://www.nasdadr.com/hearing_locs.asp.
+Interested parties can view the interactive map of available mediation locations.

-Mediation Settlement Day 2002 is endorsed by national organizations such as the American Bar Association Section of Dispute Resolution, the Association for Conflict Resolution, Inc., CPR Institute for Dispute Resolution, and the U.S. Equal Employment Opportunity Commission.
-Building upon last year's remarkable success, more programs throughout New York City and, around New York State have joined the effort to raise the profile of mediation throughout the city, and focus judges, attorneys and business people on working collaboratively to resolve disputes.
+Mediation Settlement Day 2003 is endorsed by national organizations such as the CPR Institute for Dispute Resolution, the Better Business Bureau, and the U.S. Equal Employment Opportunity Commission.
+Mayor Bloomberg is expected to proclaim October 30, 2003 as Mediation Settlement Day in New York City.
+Building upon the success of the two previous years, more programs throughout New York City and around New York State have joined the effort to raise the profile of mediation and focus judges, attorneys, and business people on working collaboratively to resolve disputes.

-NASD is the leading private-sector provider of financial regulatory services, dedicated to bringing integrity to the markets and confidence to investors through effective and efficient regulation and complementary compliance and technology-based services.
-NASD touches virtually every aspect of the securities business -- from registering and educating all industry participants, to examining securities firms, enforcing both NASD rules and the federal securities laws, and administering the largest dispute resolution forum for investors and member firms.
+NASD is the leading private-sector provider of financial regulatory services, dedicated to investor protection and market integrity through effective and efficient regulation and complementary compliance and technology-based services.
+NASD touches virtually every aspect of the securities business - from registering and educating all industry participants, to examining securities firms, enforcing both NASD rules and the federal securities laws, and administering the largest dispute resolution forum for investors and member firms.
 For more information, please visit our Web site at www.nasd.com.